In some cases, we earn commissions from affiliate links in our posts.

 Escape to the Chateau DIY – 2018 to present – This Escape to the Chateau spinoff follows a variety of British families who are renovating French chateaux.
 Dick Strawbridge narrates, and he and his wife offer up advice to others following in their footsteps.
-Seasons 4 and 5 arrive on June 1.
+Seasons 4 and 5 arrived on June 1.

 The Fall – 2013 to 2016 – Gillian Anderson (The X-Files) and Jamie Dornan (50 Shades of Grey) star in this series about a senior investigator who goes head-to-head with a serial killer who’s attacking young professional women in Belfast.

 The Family Farm – 2018 – In this four-part docu-series, three UK families with no farming experience volunteer to spend a summer working on a farm in Wales.
 High in the Snowdonia mountains, they seek a simpler kind of life.

 Five Bedrooms – Australia – 2019 – Five people bond at the singles table at a wedding, then get drunk and decide the best thing to do would be to buy a house together.

 Gadget Man – 2012 to 2015 – Actors Stephen Fry (Series 1) and Richard Ayoade (Series 2-4) take a look at innovative products designed to make our lives easier.